 Joe was really happy to find a system that was profitable in the in-sample and also tested profitable in the out-of-sample.
 But Joe was fooled by randomness through selection bias.
 Actually, the above equity curve was generated after just 5 trials by tossing a coin 5427 times with a payout equal to +1 for heads and -1 for tails.
 You can try the simulation yourself and see how successive random runs can generate nice looking equity curves.

 Joe was fooled by randomness because he does not understand probability.
 If one tests millions of combinations of systems, the probability that several of them will pass out-of-sample validation tests is very close to 1.
 This becomes worse if the runs are repeated with added parameters and thus data snooping is involved in the process.
 Joe must do many more things than out-of-sample validation to avoid being fooled by randomness.
 What must be done is not by any means fixed because different people have different approaches for a solution to this problem.
 But all the different approaches constitute what quant trading funds and sophisticated quant traders consider as their edge.

 The validation schemes below have limited or no effectiveness when trading strategies are suggested by the data:

-Out-of-sample tests: These tests if used more than a few times without major changes to the strategy cause data-snooping bias, i.e., out-of-sample becomes essentially in-sample
+Out-of-sample tests: These tests if used more than a few times with the same data cause data-snooping bias, i.e., out-of-sample becomes essentially in-sample